 Staff-to-patient ratios.
-Between October 1, 2000 and April 1, 2001, the required per-patient-per-day ratio of direct patient care would be 2.75 hours, increased from the current 2.25 hours.
-The required ratio would increase again to 2.85 hours between April 2, 2001 and October 1, 2001, and then increase again to 3.0 hours after October 1, 2001.
-Duties other than direct patient care performed by a direct patient care provider could not be counted for the ratio, but time spent in documenting a provider's care for a patient care provider could not perform duties such as food preparation, housekeeping, laundry, or maintenance (except in an emergency, at which time the hours spent in these activities could be used to compute the ratio).
-Also in the case of an emergency, a non-patient care employee could provide patient care, as could RNs and LPNs who primarily perform administrative duties.
+Between April 1, 2001 and October 1, 2001, the required per-patient-per-day ratio of direct patient care would be at least 2.75 hours, increased from the current 2.25 hours.
+The required ratio would increase again to at least 2.85 hours between October 2, 2001 and April 1, 2002, and then increase again to at least 3.0 hours after April 1, 2002.
+Duties other than direct patient care performed by a direct patient care provider could not be counted for the ratio, but time spent in documenting a provider's care for a patient could be used in the computation.
+A direct patient care provider could not perform duties such as food preparation, housekeeping, laundry, or maintenance (except in an emergency, at which time the hours spent in these activities could be used to compute the ratio).
+In the case of an emergency, a nonpatient care employee could provide patient care, as could RNs and LPNs who primarily perform administrative duties.
 A nursing home could not use a non-direct patient care provider in computing the ratio, but could use such a person to provide some types of patient care services in the home as long as he or she had received proper training in that service.
-An aide who had completed the necessary training to become a CENA, but had not yet taken the test, could be used to satisfy the staff-to-patient ratio and the hours-per-patient-per-day ratio, but not for longer than 120 days.
+An aide who had completed the necessary training to become a CENA, but had not yet taken the test, could be used to satisfy the staff-to-patient ratio and the hours-perpatient-per-day ratio, but not for longer than 120 days.

 Funding.
 If the nursing home's costs of operation were increased in order to comply with the new staffing ratios, the home could advise the Department of Consumer and Industry Services in writing of the increased costs and request a reimbursement.
-The department would have to immediately adjust the home's Medicaid reimbursement sufficient to cover the increased costs, using tobacco settlement revenue, regardless of previously applied cost limits.
+The department would have to immediately adjust the home's Medicaid reimbursement sufficient to cover the increased costs, regardless of previously applied cost limits.
 (Note: House Bill 5827 contains references to Title XVIII of the federal Social Security Act; apparently the reference should be to Title XIX.
 Title XVIII governs the Medicare program, while Title XIX governs Medicaid.)
 If the department did not adjust the Medicaid reimbursement rates, all of the following would occur: